ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_vsan/guide.en-gb.md

 ---
-title: Using VMware Hyperconvergence with vSAN
+title: "Hyper-Convergence with vSAN"
-excerpt: Use the power of Hyperconvergence with vSAN
+excerpt: "Find out how to implement vSAN Hyper-Convergence with managed Hosted Private Cloud VMware services on OVHcloud"
-updated: 2022-09-07
+updated: 2024-08-22
 ---

 ## Objective

-Find out how to use the power of Hyperconvergence for your virtual machines with vSAN.

-**This guide explains how to set up VMware vSAN on OVHcloud Hosted Private Cloud.**
+**The purpose of this guide is to set up vSAN Hyper-Convergence from Hosted Private Cloud VMware on OVHcloud managed infrastructure.**

 ## Requirements

-- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials.
-- A user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))
+- A user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)).
-- At least three vSAN hosts
+- At least three vSAN hosts.

-> [!warning]
->
-> The **vSAN Data-At-Rest Encryption** and **vSAN Data-In-Transit Encryption** encryption options are not supported by default on vSAN clusters.
-If you would like to implement these solutions, please contact your **Technical Account Manager**.
->
-> Encryption is still possible at the VM and its data level, as described in the guide [Enabling VM Encryption with vSphere Native Key Provider](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt-vnkp).
->
+- If you use an OVHcloud KMS (OKMS), you need a KMS subscription within Hosted Private Cloud.
+To do this check [the guide](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt).

 ## Instructions

+Find out how to use the power of Hyperconvergence for your virtual machines with vSAN.

-### What is vSAN?
+### Step 1 - What is vSAN?

 vSAN is an object storage solution offered by VMware.
 It gathers a set of disks situated directly on your VMware hosts, and presents them as a single datastore.
 This is known as Software-Defined Storage or SDS.
 One of the advantages of vSAN is that it is fully integrated into vSphere, and can be managed directly from vCenter.

 For full concept review and technical specifications, check out the [Official VMware VSAN page](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vsan-planning.doc/GUID-18F531E9-FF08-49F5-9879-8E46583D4C70.html){.external}

-### Setting up vSAN
+### Step 2 - Setting up vSAN

+#### Via the control panel

-#### Turn off vSphere HA
+**Turn off vSphere HA**

 vSAN relies on the cluster’s high-availability features.
 Before you start any operation, you have to ensure that you have turned it off.